 6. Check out LA

-With LA’s notorious traffic, leave plenty of time to get back to the airport and process through Security for your next flight.
+With LA’s notorious traffic, leave plenty of time to return to the airport and process through Security for your next flight.
+Visit Tripadvisor for more things to do in Los Angeles.

 7. Get Connected